JehPark/42seoul_Cadets/README.md

 - I started gnl.

 5/10/2021
-Basic structure was completed and I read whole 42 seoul slacks about gnl and I decides to use linked list to save fd structures.
+- Basic structure was completed and I read whole 42 seoul slacks about gnl and I decides to use linked list to save fd structures.

 5/12/2021
-I aced this project.
+- I aced this project.

 ![alt text](./Results/GNLResults.png?raw=true)

+## push_swap
+### The main goal of this project is to understand basic behavior of stacks

+5/17/2021
+- Basic behavior finished